List of Food Wars!: Shokugeki no Soma characters: Gin Dojima

 Gin Dōjima (堂島 銀, Dōjima Gin) is the head chef and company director of the Totsuki Resorts, first appearing in the camp event for the first-year students.
 A graduate of Totsuki's 69th class, he holds the record of the highest marks in the entire school, and has turned down offers to work for over 800 restaurants.
-He is a tall and extremely muscular man with a buzz cut, and had brown spikey hair in his youth.

 Tsukuda said that he originally intended only for Gin Dojima to transform Sailor Moon magical girl style in the magical cabbage story.

 Kojiro Shinomiya

 Kojiro Shinomiya (四宮 小次郎, Shinomiya Kojirō) is the owner of a French haute cuisine restaurant called Shino's.
 After graduating at the top of the 79th class, he moves to Paris, earning the moniker "Le magicien de légume" (The Vegetable Magician) for emphasizing vegetables and having a Japanese approach to a cuisine that has been mostly meat dishes.
-When his staff compromises his dishes, he hardens himself emotionally, and fires the staff, taking more of the burden himself.

-Tsukuda and Saeki noted that Shinomiya's character was modeled loosely from several Japanese chefs, one of whom had opened restaurants in France with English or Japanese names to emphasize that he was a foreigner.
-In a similar way, they chose the restaurant to have an apostrophe.

 Hinako Inui

 Hinako Inui (乾 日向子, Inui Hinako), of the 80th graduating class, heads the Japanese-cuisine restaurant Kiri No Ya.
-During the first-year camp, she hosts a challenge where students have to cook a Japanese dish to her approval using ingredients found on-site.
-She is a bit absent-minded, purposely dawdling between choosing whether Soma or Takumi's dish is better until she is called to wrap up her assignment.
+She is a bit absent-minded.
 She takes a liking towards Megumi Tadokoro.
 She is also fond of teasing Kojiro Shinomiya, which often results in the latter comically punishing her.
-She reappears in the Fall Classics semifinals as a judge and in the pre-opening of Shinomiya's restaurant in Japan.

 Fuyumi Mizuhara

-Fuyumi Mizuhara (水原 冬美, Mizuhara Fuyumi), of the 79th graduating class and second seat on the Council, is the owner of the Italian restaurant Ristorante F. She is often irritated with Shinomiya because of his arrogant smirks, but at the same time respects him as a chef.
-She is often deadpan, sarcastic and serious compared to her light-hearted schoolmate Hinako Inui; she has short hair and is the only female judge who wears a tie and pants.
+Fuyumi Mizuhara (水原 冬美, Mizuhara Fuyumi), of the 79th graduating class and second seat on the Council, is the owner of the Italian restaurant Ristorante F. She is often irritated with Shinomiya, but respects him as a chef.
+She is often deadpan, and serious compared to her light-hearted schoolmate Hinako Inui.
 She tried but failed to recruit the Aldini brothers and Soma for her restaurant at the conclusion of the first-year's summer camp.
-She reappears as a judge at the Fall Classic semifinals.
-A short story reveals that her dislike of Shinomiya stemmed from the fact that he upstaged her in Italian cuisine when they were students.